 A year-long Commission has been launched to understand the effectiveness of neighbourhood-based, grassroots community sport interventions – with a team of high-profile independent Chairs led by broadcaster Adrian Chiles.

 It will be chaired by Adrian Chiles and another television presenter, Charlie Webster, along with Brendon Batson OBE, who had a successful football career as a player before serving as the Deputy CEO of the Professional Footballers Association.
+Read our Q&A with the three Chairs here.

 The national charity StreetGames will provide the secretariat to the Commission, which will hold a series of round-table events over the next year on different themes, each supported by academic evidence.